aws-powertools/powertools-lambda-python/docs/roadmap.md

 - [ ] RFC to outline metrics for Event Handler (_e.g., validation errors_ )
 - [ ] RFC to outline metrics for Idempotency (_e.g., cache hit_)

+### Lambda Layer in GovCloud and China region

+We want to investigate security and scaling requirements for these special regions, so they're in sync for every release.

+!!! note "Help us prioritize it by reaching out [via email](mailto:aws-lambda-powertools-feedback@amazon.com)."

+**Major updates**

+- [ ] Gather agencies and customers name to prioritize it
+- [ ] Investigate security requirements for special regions
+- [ ] Update CDK Layer construct to include regions
+- [ ] Create additional infrastructure for special regions

 ### V3

 With Python 3.7 reaching [end-of-life in AWS Lambda by the end of the year](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html), we want to plan some breaking changes.
 As always, we plan on having ample notice, a detailed upgrade guide, and keep breaking changes to a minimum to ease transition (e.g., it took ~7 months from v2 to surpass v1 downloads).